-All yellow cards will remain valid for the four UIM events in which he competes following the date on which the last yellow card was delivered.
+All yellow cards will remain valid for the four UIM events (any UIM sanctioned races, titled or not) in which he competes following the date on which the last yellow card was delivered.

-Yellow/red cards must be notified to the UIM and the drivers' National Authority within three days.
+Yellow/red cards must be notified to the UIM and the drivers' National Authority within three days of completion of the event.